Spirit photography: Causes for apparent ghost photographs

 According to Kenny Biddle and Joe Nickell in their article So You Have a Ghost In Your Photo, "Asserting that a particular image must be paranormal because it is unexplained only constitutes an example of the logical fallacy called arguing from ignorance."
 They explain that the flash reflecting off a camera strap can produce a bright, white strand or a "spiralling vortex of spirit energy" depending upon the material the strap is made from.
 Other ghostly images can result from strands of hair, jewelry or flying insects.
-A flash illuminating a person's breath, in cold weather, cigarette smoke or fog can look like "ectoplasmic mist".
+A flash illuminating a person's breath in cold weather, cigarette smoke or fog can look like "ectoplasmic mist".
 Long exposures, usually several seconds, can cause ethereal, see-through shapes or streaks of lines caused when the camera moves or if the object moves during the exposure.

 Ben Radford, in his book "Big – If True: Adventures in Oddity" includes the phenomenon called pareidolia, the tendency for people to see faces or animals in things such as clouds, tree trunks or food, as an explanation for finding ghosts in photographs.
 Shadows from trees, uneven surfaces, reflections of light from water or glass can all make us see "faces".
-He notes that a ghosts elbow or foot are rarely reported.
+He notes that a ghost's elbow or foot are rarely reported.